-Quite simply the most accurate PPG sensors for wearable devices available today
+Quite simply the most advanced PPG sensors for wearables & hearables available today

 Valencell provides the technology, the team, and the expertise to make biometrics work in wearables and hearables